afik319/sql_via_code/README.md

      DB_NAME=
      DB_DRIVER=ODBC+Driver+17+for+SQL+Server
      ```
-     Ensure that `DB_DRIVER` specifies the SQL Server ODBC driver.
+     Leave `DB_DRIVER` unchanged, and fill in the other variables with your database details.

 2. **Install Dependencies**:
    - Run the following command to install all required dependencies listed in `requirements.txt`: